yireo/yireo-slides/slides/yireo/messing_up_di.md

 - Try to keep dependencies to a minimum
 - Use `$context` (2.1) or ignore `$context` (2.2)
 - Depend on service interfaces instead of models

+--
-- Do NOT inject the ObjectManager ever
+- Never inject Object Manager

 ---